Going gray has been super scary but on the flip, I had no idea this experience would gift some fun surprises and a world of support. Come see!

 So it’s been about three months since I decided to stop dying my hair.
 Mama is going gray.
 This is one of the scariest things I’ve ever done – and I have a lot to stack it up against!
 Like a 550 meter bungee over Queensland canyons…or a surprise skydive with my hubs in Orange, MA…one time I ate crocodile and emu in the same day – or what about giving birth to an 11 pound

-toddler baby!?
-No matter what daredevilish endeavors I’ve pursued, I still feel so venerable ditching the color and exposing my true roots.
+No matter what dare-devilish endeavors I’ve pursued, I still feel so venerable ditching the color and exposing my true roots.
 BUT it’s been only 3 months and I’ve had so many unexpected supports as well as surprises in just this brief time.

 But really the most surprising and encouraging place I have found support is ONLINE!
 Sharing this journey on social and on my blog has connected me with so many brave, passionate, BEAUTIFUL women!
 The encouraging comments and unsolicited pep talks have truly tickled me pink.
-And I say this to all the women out there who are going it alone – find some friends on social or a Facebook group where you can share your experience, pics, fears and successes.
+And I say this to all the women out there who are going it alone – find some friends on social or join our Facebook group THE GRAY BOOK where you can find community, share your experience, make friends, glean inspiration, peep pics, express fears, boast successes and more.
 I didn’t know I needed support but I truly did and DO!
 So thanks to all of you who have built me up along the way.

 But with the humidity in Atlanta, it will probably look something more like this…

 My kids who are 3 and 5 haven’t said anything yet…do you think they notice!?
-I think the problem is when they look at me they just see “dinner” – it’s a polished Pavlovian response I don’t think I’ll ever be able to break.
+I think the problem is when they look at me they just see “dinner” – it’s an ingrained Pavlovian response I don’t think I’ll ever be able to break.